Meet Philip Leone-Ganado, Alumnus of MA Directing Course

 What five things have you learnt during your time at LAMDA?

 - You’re only as strong as your collaborations.

 - Rehearsals are about building layer upon layer.
 Nothing is wasted.

 - Ideas will emerge if you provide the right space for them.
 But that’s the hard part.

 - Nothing beats a good ball game.

-How would you describe your rehearsal process?
+How would you describe your approach to rehearsals?

 It tends to be quite eclectic as I try, as best as I can, to respond to and build on what happens in the room.
 I tend to be quite thorough and analytical and really enjoy digging into and immersing the whole team in the big ideas of a play.
 I try to leave as much room as possible for open-ended exploration, and trust that some sort of alchemy will emerge from the two that we can then develop and refine.

 What has been your biggest influence?

 It’s difficult to pinpoint one but if I had to then it would have to be Shakespeare and the many radically different performances of his plays that I’ve seen over the years.
 Those plays and productions remain my gold standard for how human truth can be expressed on stage, how timeless thoughts can be made new, and how theatre can endlessly invent and reinvent itself every day.